benaiah-ke/GPT-nextjs/README.md

 ## Notes

-To define an example user schema for clients interested in Precision services, I would create a typescript interface
+To define an example user schema for clients interested in Precision services, I would create a typescript interface to define the structure of the user object and include it's properties